Configure and manage Identities

 Follow the steps in Console to create a new identifier.

-:::warning Removing identifiers Removing an identifier affects identity resolution for all future events.
+Removing an identifier affects identity resolution for all future events.
 Snowplow IDs that would have been connected through this identifier will appear as separate Snowplow IDs going forward.
 Historical identities won't change.
-This can't be undone. :::
+This can't be undone.

 Enable cross-domain tracking aliases